ray-project/ray/doc/source/data/dataset-internals.rst

 - If you want to fine-tune the memory limit to maximize performance.
 - For data loading into training jobs, you may want to set the object store memory to a low value (e.g., 2GB) to limit resource usage.

-Execution options can be configured via the global DatasetContext.
+Execution options can be configured via the global DataContext.
 The options will be applied for future jobs launched in the process:

 .. code-block::

-   ctx = ray.data.DatasetContext.get_current()
+   ctx = ray.data.DataContext.get_current()
    ctx.execution_options.resource_limits.cpu = 10
    ctx.execution_options.resource_limits.gpu = 5
    ctx.execution_options.resource_limits.object_store_memory = 10e9